All your Ireland notary questions answered

 What is legalisation?

-Legalisation (also 'legalization') is the process of making a document fit for acceptance and use in a foreign jurisdiction.
+Legalisation (also legalization) is the process of making a document fit for acceptance and use in a foreign jurisdiction.
 There are three possible procedures to be involved.

-The first involves notarisation, authentication of the notary's signature by the Department of Foreign Affairs and Trade, and legalisation by the embassy or consulate of the country in which the document is to be used.
+1. The first involves notarisation, authentication of the notary's signature by the Department of Foreign Affairs and Trade, and legalisation by the embassy or consulate of the country in which the document is to be used.

-The second is applicable to countries which are parties to the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents of 1961.
+2. The second is applicable to countries which are parties to the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents of 1961.
 It involves notarisation and the combined authentication and legalisation by the Department of Foreign Affairs and Trade with the affixing of a Hague Convention Apostille.

-The third is applicable to EU member states which are parties to the Brussels Convention abolishing the legalisation of documents in the Member States of the European Union of 1987.
+3. The third is applicable to EU member states which are parties to the Brussels Convention abolishing the legalisation of documents in the Member States of the European Union of 1987.
 It removes the need for legalisation of notarial acts altogether where documents originate and are used in relevant Member States.

 What is an apostille?

-The phrase 'apostille' refers to the specific standard form of confirmation affixed by the Department of Foreign Affairs and Trade to documents which are to be used in a Hague Convention country.
-An apostille confirms that the notary who has notarised a document is duly appointed and that the signature and seal of the notary reflect those which are on file with the Department of Foreign Affairs.
-Under the Hague Convention every country nominates a central authority to manage the apostille process and the Department of Foreign Affairs is the authority nominated by Ireland.
+An apostille issued by the DFA confirms that the notary who has notarised a document is duly appointed and that the signature and seal of the notary reflect those which are on file with the DFA.
 Hague Convention apostilles contain a number of specific features and can be verified electronically online.
-They are effectively the 'gold standard' of international document exchange.
+They are effectively the gold standard of international document exchange.

 What is a power of attorney?

-A Power of Attorney is a legal document where one person (usually called the "Donor", "Grantor" or "Principal") gives authority or powers to another person (usually called the "Attorney") to conclude contracts or take actions on behalf of the Donor / Grantor / Principal in their absence.
+A Power of Attorney is a legal document where one person (usually called the Donor, Grantor or Principal) gives authority or powers to another person (usually called the Attorney) to conclude contracts or take actions on behalf of the Donor / Grantor / Principal in their absence.
 Powers of attorney are often used abroad in connection with property sales or purchases or in connection with prosecuting litigation or making filings with Government authorities.

 We have particular experience with Spanish powers of attorney which are needed in connection with applications for NIE (Numero de Indentificacion de Extranjeros) and NIF (Numero de Identificacion Fiscal) numbers.